ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-03-23-how-to-make-etl-simple-and-intuitive-with-nifi.md

 *4. CSVReader processor*
 ![CSVReader processor](/static/img/2018/03/reader_settings.png)

 We need to define how exactly each type of processor results should be handled too.
-Let’s look into PutDatabaseRecord processor details (SETTINGS tab), for example.
+Let's look into PutDatabaseRecord processor details (SETTINGS tab), for example.

 We can see 3 type of results: **failure, retry, success**.
 We choose **failure** and **success** types as Automatically Terminate Relationships.
 We should definitely handle **failure** type results in a different way and we can do it using PutEmail processor, LogAttributes processor or something else, but we are not going to do it now, because it is just an example.
 According to the description of **retry** type, attempting the operation again may succeed.
 So we can send this type of results to PutDatabaseRecord processor again for a second attempt.
 ![PutDatabaseRecord processor details](/static/img/2018/03/route8.png)